Couillos/EdgeDetectos/README.md

 # EdgeDetectos — Crypto Edge Backtesting Engine

 A quantitative framework for designing, backtesting, and validating trading edge strategies on cryptocurrency data.
-Define entry conditions using a declarative formula language with 95+ technical indicators, run multiprocessor backtests across 8 horizons (1h–168h), and statistically validate against out-of-sample data.
+Define entry conditions using a declarative formula language with 95+ technical indicators, run multiprocessor backtests across 8 horizons (1h–168h), and statistically validate against out-of-sample data — all from a CLI or a real-time Web SPA.

 ---